-- Determine the new location. - All documents (or clean copies) will be moved to the new UOP location prior to commencing operations. - Allow adequate time for transition including movement of UOP personnel and documents.
+- Determine the new location.All documents (or clean cope - All documents (or clean copies) will be moved to the new UOP location prior to commencing operations. - Allow adequate time for transition including movement of UOP personnel and documents.

 Resource Ordering